Indigenous Artwork Funding our Literacy and Numeracy Program

 Indigenous Artwork Funding

-When CIS sells artwork, it not only helps to support Aboriginal and Torres Strait Islander artists, but also helps to fund community projects.
+When CIS sells artwork, it helps to support Aboriginal and Torres Strait Islander artists but also helps to fund community projects.
 They sell a variety of artwork, including the following:

 - Aboriginal Art original BANDARA MUNDU BINDANA- From heaven above (60cm x 90cm)